sebastian-peter/rc2matrix/README.md

 ## Prerequisites
 You need to have `olm` installed on your machine locally.
 It is an implementation of the Double Ratchet cryptographic ratchet in C++.
-For Ubuntu, e.g., you can get it via `sudo apt install python3-olm`.
+For Ubuntu, e.g., you can get it via `sudo apt install libolm-dev`.